Two very different price tags

 - Airline Incidental, Hotel (Fine Hotels+Resorts/Hotel Collection), lululemon, Resy dining, Walmart+ membership, Oura Ring, Equinox, and CLEAR credits — each requires you to already use that exact airline, hotel program, retailer, or membership.
 If you don’t, they’re worth $0 to you.

-Realistically capturing only the easy-to-use credits gets you to roughly $485/year, putting the Platinum's practical cost around $410/year — still nearly three times the Gold's practical cost, before either card's earn rate is even factored in.
+Realistically capturing only the easy-to-use credits gets you to roughly $385/year ($240 Digital Entertainment + $120 Uber Cash + $25 Global Entry/TSA PreCheck), putting the Platinum’s practical cost around $510/year — more than three times the Gold’s practical cost, before either card’s earn rate is even factored in.

 So which one wins?